 *Research Performed by Decision Analyst

 Now here’s the fun part!
-Below I’ve included a quick flat rate service pricing calculator to help you recognize the profitability increase you can capture by raising your labor rate.
+Check out the profitability increase you can capture by raising your labor rate.
 I’d recommend starting with a $15-$30 increase.
 Surprisingly, the final price presented to the customer does not change drastically even if raising the labor as much as $30.
-Check the service pricing calculator and find out for yourself!

 For example; An HVAC Contractor increasing their labor rate by $30 will only increase a typical Induced Draft Motor repair by $21!
 You’ll find customers don’t complain about such an increase, especially if it is presented upfront and in print.